Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Hedonic adaptation: The neurological process by which your brain adjusts its baseline in response to a sustained change, making previously noticeable improvements feel normal.
 In biohacking, hedonic adaptation means an intervention continues working at the same measurable level even after you stop noticing the subjective effect.
 Objective measurement is the defense against misinterpreting adaptation as failure.

 Targeted supplementation belongs here too.
 Once the foundation is locked in, evidence-backed supplements like creatine, L-theanine, or bacopa can push cognition higher.
-Creatine monohydrate has extensive research, including 16 randomized controlled trials involving 492 participants, supporting its effects on memory and processing speed, particularly in people over 40 [7].
+Creatine monohydrate has an excellent long-term safety profile across diverse populations and dosing protocols [7], and its effects on memory and processing speed are supported by 16 randomized controlled trials involving 492 participants, particularly in people over 40 [8].

 Layer 3: Advanced optimization (low ROI, high cost)

-Neurofeedback, transcranial stimulation, advanced nootropic stacking, and fasting protocols live here.
+Neurofeedback, transcranial stimulation, advanced nootropic stacking, and metabolic switching live here.
 They work, but only if layers 1 and 2 are solid.
 A person with erratic sleep trying neurofeedback is throwing money at the wrong problem.
 Skip this tier until the foundation is boring and predictable.

 Building the Cognitive Performance Stack: a three-layer system